TD-Addon/StandardsValidator/WARNINGS.md

 This NPC is a vampire but does not use the correct vampire head for its race.
 NPC vampires that do not need to switch to a mortal appearance should use their race's vampire head as their default head to ensure they always look like vampires.

+### Does not have any AI packages
+Even stationary NPCs should have a Wander package so they play idle animations.

 ## Keys
 A misc item is a key if it has the key flag.
 This is a property of the record and determines if it can be sold to merchants and detected by Detect Key.